jj-zhu/jj-zhu.github.io/teaching.md

 ---
 # Recent

 - Autumn 2026.
-I'm teaching the course at KTH: [Modern Methods of Statistical Learning (SF2935)](https://www.kth.se/student/kurser/kurs/SF2935?l=en)
+I'm teaching at KTH: [Modern Methods of Statistical Learning (SF2935)](https://www.kth.se/student/kurser/kurs/SF2935?l=en)

 - Summer 2026.
 I gave a lecture series at the Summer School on Applied Mathematics at Peking University, China, on the topic of "Computational Gradient Flows and Optimal Transport".
   - Here are the [lecture notes (student transcribed)](https://github.com/jj-zhu/PKU-Summer-School-2026) entitled "**Computational Gradient Flows and Optimal Transport: an Introduction**".